+So, what’s a farm number and why should you consider getting one?
 First, a little background.
 The US Department of Agriculture’s farm programs are administered on the local level through county-based Farm Service Agency (FSA) offices.
 The FSA provides and administers farm loans, crop insurance, and disaster assistance compensation.
 You must register your farm with the FSA to be eligible for any of these programs.
 You must also have a farm number to apply for programs that the NRCS

 – Natural Resource Conservation Service – offers, including the Environmental Quality Incentive Program.
 Registering your farm means that when programs become available that could be useful to you, you will already be in the FSA system and ready to apply.
 If you join their mailing list, you can also be one of the first to know when a new program is announced.
+Another benefit is that your farm will be counted in the Agricultural Census.
+Accurate data on the number of farms in your county could translate into more resources to support farms in your area.
 Finally, having a farm number makes you eligible to elect County FSA Board

 members.
 Board members help determine which programs will be available in your county.

 How to Get a Farm Number

-Make an appointment with your local FSA office.
+- Make an appointment with your local FSA office.
 The office is usually in the same building as the Cooperative Extension.
 Look here for county office info.

-Prepare to spend 30 min to an hour with the officer, and be ready to provide your address along with your SS# or EIN#.
+- Prepare to spend 30 min to an hour with the officer, and be ready to provide your address along with your SS# or EIN#.
 They will locate your farm parcel through the county GIS system, check to see if it already has a number, and if not – issue you a number.

 Good to Know